jedmundo/angular-assignment/README.md

 	* You must do an HTTP call to get the data from: https://jsonplaceholder.typicode.com/users
 3. All functionalities must be covered with unit tests
 4. Make it look pretty is optional (feel free to use whatever component library / styling framework you like)

+Finish:

+When you are done just create a pull request with the solution.